joelonsql/pg-timeit/README.md

 Note how `3.181 s` is quite close to the predicted time `2.4 s`.

-Under the hood, `pit` measures the execution time by executing the function using C, and doesn't use `generate_series()` at all.
-This was only meant to demonstrate how users could verify the correctness of the pit measurements, using tools available in standard PostgreSQL.
+Under the hood, `timeit` measures the execution time by executing the function using C, and doesn't use `generate_series()` at all.
+This was only meant to demonstrate how users could verify the correctness of the timeit measurements, using tools available in standard PostgreSQL.